adacalypse/modern-times-ADA/index.md

    </figcaption>
 </figure>

+## Moore’s Law in the movie industry

 A few years later, at the dawn of the 20th century, "Horse in Motion", one of the first chronophotographs, stirred up the crowds [A].
 Then, with the advent of celluloid film, sequences became longer, more complex, and more popular until the birth of the movie industry.
-Ever since, it has grown in strength and power.
+Technology is like a high-speed train traveling at full speed.
 One look at the number of films released over the last few decades suffices to notice its exponential expansion.

 {% include_relative figs/nb_movies_per_year.html %}